revel/revel/manual/interceptors.md

 ---

-An "interceptor" is a function that is invoked by the framework at a designated time an action invcation.
-It allows a form of
-[Aspect Oriented Programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming),
-which is useful for some common concerns:
+An "interceptor" is a function that is invoked by the framework at a designated time an action invocation.
+It allows a form of [Aspect Oriented Programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming), which is useful for some common concerns:
 * Request logging